-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-20 educational progress for the Rankin Elementary.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Rankin Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report typically contains information about student assessment, accountability, and teacher quality.
-Due to the shut down of schools in the spring, students were not tested.
-Therefore, testing results are not available.
-If you have any questions about the AER, please contact Rankin Elementary for assistance.
+The school’s report contains information about student assessment, accountability, and teacher quality.
+If you have any questions about the AER, please contact Principal Christensen for assistance.

 State law requires that we also report additional information.

-- Students that live within the designated school boundaries are able to attend Rankin Elementary School.
-Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth Schools district boundaries.
-For families who are not residents of Carman Ainsworth Schools, they may apply through the district’s limited choice
+1. Students that live within the designated school boundaries are able to attend Rankin Elementary School.
+Additionally, parents may complete an Internal Schools of Choice Application if they reside within the Carman-Ainsworth Community Schools boundaries, but do not reside within the boundaries for Rankin Elementary School.
+For families who are not residents of Carman-Ainsworth Community Schools, they may apply through the district’s limited choice program.

-- Rankin Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
+3. Rankin Elementary School has a highly qualified team of teachers that actively pursues educational excellence for all students.
 Our teachers work together in Professional Learning Community (PLC) continually to support our students’ achievement and academic growth.

-- Curriculum is developed and implemented based on the Common Core Standards.
+4. Curriculum is developed and implemented based on the Common Core Standards.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.
-We are in our second year of a newly adopted Reading.

-- Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at parent teacher conferences held annually in the fall and
+6. Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at Parent-Teacher Conferences held bi-annually:

 Number of Parents